bkuri/rightfoot/README.md

 Install your bower packages and add version info to `package.json`:
 `bower install --save my-package-name`

+This will create a `bower_components` directory and will contain all packages defined inside `bower.json`.

+#### Note
-Note: You will need git available in your $PATH for the last command to work.
+You will need git available in your $PATH for the last command to work.
 Windows users are recommended to run that command inside a git shell.

-The previous step will create a `bower_components` directory and will contain all packages defined inside `bower.json`.

 ### Use